 The Christian Bible affirms in Christ there is no difference between male or female.
 “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.”
 Galatians 3:28 ESV

 In Theravada Buddhism only monks have any possibility of attaining nirvana, through rigidly keeping 227 or more laws perfectly.
 Mahayana Buddhists recognized this as being too strict.
 They liberalized teachings so their “larger vehicle” made provision for the average person to progress toward nirvana—primarily with the help of Bodhisattvas—high-level beings, who delay their entry into nirvana in order to assist others along the way.

 By comparison, Jesus Christ, as God’s Son, provided redemption for all tribes and peoples through his unique sacrifice.
 In Christ saving, eternal life is available to all who repent, trust and obey him.

 From Siberia to Indonesia, Nepal to Japan, Buddhism influences more than one billion people.
 Significantly, this concentration encompasses the eastern half of the 10/40 Window―where almost one half of humanity and the majority of unreached peoples live.

 Some form of Buddhism affects most of these peoples.
-Thus, in this 21st century the global church’s challenge through love, perseverance and action is to reach this large remaining Buddhist bloc by praying, going, sending, evangelizing, and planting churches among Asia’s Buddhist Billion.
+Thus, in this 21st century the global church’s challenge through love, perseverance and action is to reach this large remaining Buddhist population by praying, going, sending, evangelizing, and planting churches among Asia’s Buddhist billion.
 Join us in the vast opportunities to make a difference for all Buddhist peoples.

 Share this Post